Ash from Russian volcano prompts Alaska flight cancellations

 The ash cloud is from Shiveluch Volcano, the airline said.
-About 23 flights to, from and within Alaska were canceled as of early Thursday.
+By midday Thursday, 28 flights to, from and within Alaska were canceled.

 Shiveluch, one of Kamchatka Peninsula’s most active volcanoes, started erupting early Tuesday, spewing ash more than 300 miles (500 kilometers) northwest.
 Several Russian villages were covered in grey volcanic dust in the largest fallout in nearly 60 years.

 On Wednesday, the eruption sent an ash cloud more than 6 miles (10 kilometers) into the air.
-The volcano is located about 1,772 miles (2,772 kilometers) east of Anchorage.
+The volcano is about 1,772 miles (2,772 kilometers) west of Anchorage.

 Volcanic ash is angular and sharp and has been used as an industrial abrasive.
 The powdered rock can cause a jet engine to shut down.